Mateus Boutique Hotel – Adorable old-style guesthouse in a prime inner-city location.

 - Area: Delightful section of the old city with winding lanes and narrow streets of brightly-colored heritage-listed buildings.
 About 200m from the main river, Mandovi.

-- How to Get There: From the airport (26km, 50-minute drive), there is little choice except overpriced pre-paid taxis.
-The hotel is 1.5km from the Panaji KTC bus station (4-minute drive), which has connections all over Goa.
-The Madgaon train station is 37km (70-minute drive) and the Vasco da Gama station is 29km (50-minute drive) from the hotel.
+- How to Get There: From the airport (25 km, 50-minute drive), there is little choice except overpriced pre-paid taxis.
+The hotel is 1.5 km from the Panaji KTC bus station, which has connections all over Goa.
+The Madgaon train station is 35 km (70-minute drive) and the Vasco da Gama station is 30 km (50-minute drive) from the hotel.

 - Handy to: Old city of Panaji (Panjim).